Teradata/kylo/integrations/nifi/nifi-nar-bundles/nifi-core-bundle/README.md

 ### Overview

-The NiFi core bundle is a Think Big NiFi extension providing standard ingest components and integrations with the metadata server
+The NiFi core bundle is a NiFi extension providing standard ingest components and integrations with the metadata server

 ### Component Descriptions